apache/arrow/docs/source/format/CanonicalExtensions.rst

   case, its catalog (``GetTables`` etc.) should reflect the names and types of tables in external databases.
 These tables may support types it does not recognize.
-Instead of erroring or silently dropping columns from the catalog, it can use the Other[NA] type to report that a column exists with a particular name and type name in the external database; the Other type lets clients know that the column is not supported, but still exists.
+Instead of erroring or silently dropping columns from the catalog, it can use the Other[Null] type to report that a column exists with a particular name and type name in the external database; the Other type lets clients know that the column is not supported, but still exists.

 * The ADBC PostgreSQL driver, because of how the PostgreSQL wire protocol works, may get bytes for a field whose type it does not recognize (say, a